comp-strat/web_scraping/README.md

 # web_scraping
 Code and data for the URAP team that scrapes and parses charter websites using Python, Scrapy, and Beautiful Soup.
 The data scraped is saved into MongoDB and/or in local files.

+The most recent web scraper is `scrapy/schools/schools/spiders/scrapy_vanilla.py`.

 ## Running the web scraper
-The most recent webscraper is `scrapy/schools/schools/spiders/scrapy_vanilla.py`.

 ### Method 1: install and run locally